SUBJECTS

 Students will look into Japanese food culture from an economic point of view.
 The reason Japanese cuisine is registered as a UNESCO intangible cultural heritage is because Japanese people have well-regarded eating habits connected with the idea of "honoring the nature".
 On the other hand, market-oriented economics and cultural phenomena like the popularity of Western food in Japan or the most common Japanese food consumed overseas will also be analyzed.
 Students will comprehensively understand the facts and phenomena in food and economics.

-• Integrated Courses for Gastronomy Study II (International Business of Food)
+Integrated Courses for Gastronomy Study Ⅱ (Globalization and the Food Business)

 Food business is the industry that is expected to grow more quickly in international economy.
 This industry involves different conditions like import, export, tourism, cultural exchanges, natural conditions, legal affairs, negotiation culture and logistics.
 Students will understand each national and regional food culture, geographical and historical conditions while obtaining the knowledge required for practical problem-solving skills.